Quick Answer

 Take a local CERT course (typically a free 20-hour program) or Red Cross class.
 At minimum, learn bleeding control, basic CPR, and how to use a fire extinguisher.
 As a Wilderness First Responder, I can tell you that the basics — stopping bleeding, clearing airways, treating shock — save far more lives than any advanced technique.

-When people ask me what to put in an urban survival kit, I start with this rule: if it weighs more than 15-20 pounds, you won’t carry it when it counts.
-Your city bug out bag needs to be light enough to move quickly through crowded streets, up stairwells, and across distances that might normally be a short drive.
+So what actually goes in the bag?
+When people ask me this, I start with one rule: if it weighs more than 15–20 pounds, you won’t carry it when it counts.
+Your city kit needs to be light enough to move quickly through crowded streets, up stairwells, and across distances that might normally be a short drive.

 Packing order matters.
 Place heaviest items (water, canned food) close to your back for balance.
 Put frequently accessed items — flashlight, radio, phone charger — in top or external pockets.
 Keep documents and cash in an internal zippered pocket.